BrunoMazorra/Paper-Summary/README.md

 - Our algorithm obtains a very high accuracy even in the first hours.
 However, the precision, recall and f1-score are lower than in Activity based Method.
 In the best of cases, i.e. 20 hours after the creation of the pool, our best algorithm obtains a recall of 0.789.
 This could indicate that while malicious tokens are easily detectable in the first few hours, detecting non-malicious tokens require more time.

-#### Unicrypt Results

-First, from our list of labelled tokens, 745 use Unicrypt, 725 are labelled as malicious and 20 as non-malicious.
-Then, from the unlabelled tokens, we compute their features up to the present time and use the Activity based Method with XGBoost algorithm to evaluate them.
-Based on these predictions, 2544 of non-labelled tokens using Unicrypt, 2211 are predicted to be malicious and 333 non-malicious.

 ### Discussion and Key Takeaways